North Carolina Central University: No Ordinary, Common Barnyard Fowl

 “That audacious belief of our people – that in most ordinary men and women there reside the most extraordinary possibilities, and that, if...
 Read More

-Posted By Kyesha Jennings on Jun 05, 2024
+Posted By Kyesha Jennings on Oct 05, 2025

-Housed within the original site of the historic St. Joseph AME church, Hayti Heritage Center is a multi-purpose cultural arts center inspired by the legacy of Durham’s prominent Black leaders and the cultural significance of the Hayti community.
+Housed within the original site of the historic St. Joseph AME church, the Hayti Heritage Center is a multi-purpose cultural arts center inspired by the legacy of Durham’s prominent Black leaders and the cultural significance of the Hayti community.
 From the late 19th century until the 1940s, the Hayti District was prosperous both socially and economically, garnering a reputation as “The Black Capitol of the South.”

 By the 1960s, desegregation and Durham’s Urban Renewal Project were the primary causes of Hayti’s decline.
 The construction of Highway 147 and subsequent urban renewal initiatives in Durham had a profound impact, resulting in the displacement or disruption of over 4,000 homes and 500 Black-owned businesses, significantly altering the landscape and socioeconomic foundation of the community.
 Despite the upheaval of urban renewal, St. Joseph AME Church survived—today, it is one of Hayti's oldest original structures.